William Boone Bonvillian: Work on innovation policy

 In 2020, Bonvillian, with Richard VanAtta and Patrick Windham, published a book they edited and contributed to, The DARPA Model for Transformative Technologies.
 The book collects the leading academic research on the U.S. Defense Advanced Research Projects Agency (DARPA), including four of his own studies.
 DARPA supported the development of portable GPS, voice recognition software, stealth, autonomous vehicles, unmanned aerial vehicles and, most famously, the Internet The book explored in detail the organizational models DARPA used to achieve these technology advances.

 Following up on his work on manufacturing, he turned to leading research projects on workforce education at MIT at its program for Open Learning, which develops online education courses.
 A book developed from that research, authored with Sanjay Sarma of MIT in 2021, Workforce Education, A New Policy Roadmap.
 Focusing on manufacturing, healthcare, and retail sectors, the authors investigated programs that reimagine America's broken workforce education system, from short intensive courses that offer industry certifications to new models for apprenticeships.
 They examine new roles for community colleges, employers, governments, and universities in workforce education, and describe new education technologies that can deliver training to workers.
 They argue that building a new workforce education system will be key to improving the nation's problems with economic inequality and its need to improve productivity.

+In 2024, Bonvillian’s book, Pioneering Progress: American Science, Technology and Innovation Policy was published by MIT Press.
+The book explores the foundations of American science and technology policy and the dynamics of its innovation system.
+It examines economic growth theory and the innovation driver behind growth, a new theory of direct and indirect innovation factors, mechanisms for bridging the “valley of death” between research and implementation, the "great groups” behind innovation at the personal level, the DARPA innovation organization model, means to bring innovation to complex, established “legacy” economic sectors, case studies in life science, manufacturing, and energy innovation, organization of optimal workforce and science education, and new efforts toward industrial innovation policy and the evolving organizational framework behind it.
+The book amounts to an in-depth evaluation of American innovation, positing a series of new innovation theories.

 Bonvillian is also author of an historical novel, Flank Speed, on the World War II naval battles off Guadalcanal in 1942, published in 2022.